 I specialize in cultural theory, visual culture studies, and memory studies.
-My current work focuses on abandoned, clandestine “non-sites of memory” in Eastern Europe, and visual approaches to genocide representation.
+My current work focuses on abandoned, clandestine “non-sites of memory” in Eastern Europe, visual approaches to genocide representation and bystanders’ memory.

-I lead a team of post-doctoral scholars working on a research project Uncommemorated Genocide Sites and their Impact on Collective Memory, Cultural Identity, Ethical Attitudes, and Intercultural Relations in Contemporary Poland (NCN-founded, 2016–20).
-In 2016-2019 I led the team (Erica Lehrer, Magdalena Zych, Wojciech Wilczyk) in the Awkward Objects of Genocide project under the auspices of the grant Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production (TRACES, 2016–2019).
-From 2020 I am a co-PI (with Magdalena Waligórska) in DFG-NCN project (Beethoven Classic program) in a follow-up project: Polish Folk Art and the Holocaust: Perpetrator – Victim – Bystander Memory Transactions in the Polish German Context.
+I led a team of post-doctoral scholars working on a research project Uncommemorated Genocide Sites and their Impact on Collective Memory, Cultural Identity, Ethical Attitudes, and Intercultural Relations in Contemporary Poland (NCN-founded, 2016–20).
+In 2016-2019 I was a PI in the team (Erica Lehrer, Magdalena Zych, Wojciech Wilczyk) in the Awkward Objects of Genocide project under the auspices of the grant Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production (TRACES, 2016–2019).
+I am a co-PI (with Magdalena Waligórska) in DFG-NCN project (2020-2023) in a follow-up project: Polish Folk Art and the Holocaust: Perpetrator – Victim – Bystander Memory Transactions in the Polish German Context.

-more information: https://sites.google.com/site/romasendyka/
+More information: https://sites.google.com/site/romasendyka/

 - (with Erica Lehrer) “Arts of Witness?
 Vernacular Art as a Source Base for ‘Bystander’ Holocaust Memory in Poland.”
-Holocaust Studies: A Journal of Culture and History, 2019 https://doi.org/10.1080/17504902.2019.1567667
+Holocaust Studies: A Journal of Culture and History, 2019. https://doi.org/10.1080/17504902.2019.1567667

 - “Sites That Haunt: Affects and Non-Sites of Memory,” transl. by J. Croft.
-East European Politics and Societies (awarded) 2016, issue 4, 1-16. https://doi.org/10.1177/0888325416658950
+East European Politics and Societies (awarded) 2016, issue 4, 687 – 702. https://doi.org/10.1177/0888325416658950

 - “Bystanders as Visual Subjects: Onlookers, Spectators, Observers, Gawkers in Occupied Poland,” in: Christina Morina, Krijn Thijs (eds.), Probing the Limits of Categorization: The Bystander in Holocaust History, New York: Berghahn Books, 2018, 52-71.